ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 **-ExchangeEWSTestSuiteSpecification.docx**     |  A doc that contains test suite-specific configuration details, architecture, and test case details.
 **+ MS-XXXX**                                   |  The MS-XXXX help documentation.
 **- \[MS-XXXX\].pdf**                           |  The protocol technical specification.
-**- MS-XXXX \_SUTControlAdapter.chm**           |  A help doc on the SUT control adapter class library such as declaration syntaxes and their description.
+**- MS-XXXX \_SUTControlAdapter.chm**           |  A help doc on the SUT control adapter class library such as declaration syntax and their description.
 **- MS-XXXX \_RequirementSpecification.xlsx**   |  A spreadsheet that outlines all requirements that are associated with the technical specification.
 **- Setup**                                     |  A folder that contains configuration scripts.
 **- Test Suite Client**                         |  A folder that contains the configuration script to configure the test suite client.